mapcrafter/mapcrafter/README.md

 **v.0.1 (December 2012)**

-* first version on github, features:
+* First version on github, features:
-* rendering minecraft worlds to tiles and an html file to view them like a Google Map
+* Rendering minecraft worlds to tiles and an html file to view them like a Google Map
-* incremental rendering, multithreading
+* Incremental rendering, multithreading